bettyriver/Blobby3D/README.md

 sample.txt
 sampler_state.txt

 At any time during or after the run, you can perform postprocessing of the current Blobby3D output.
-Example postprocessing scripts are available in the examples folders labeled post.py.
+An example postprocessing script is available in the examples folders labeled post.py.